 Q: Where do you find beef bacon?

-A: I use Gwaltney brand most often because it’s what I grew up on, and can usually find it at Walmart or independent grocers.
+A: It’s been hard to find since COVID flared up, but the Gwaltney brand is my favorite (I grew up on it), and normally it’s found at Walmart or independent grocers.
 There’s a store locator on their website and I suggest calling first to make sure it’s actually in stock before you make a trip.

 There are also farms and online butchers that will ship beef bacon to your door, and halal/kosher butchers and markets often carry it as well.